 In this year the corps of Engineers, hitherto deemed a civilestablishment, was made military.
-It may surprise many, as it dir self, to learn this fact, for it is singular that our military autherities should have been so long unmindful of one of the first requisites if war -a corps of the most skilful and best informed officers.
-Such i lody must have been at all times most desirable, and the attack and iffence of fortified places had not been much practised by England in her wars.
+It may surprise many, as it did myself, to learn this fact, for it is singular that our military authorities should have been so long unmindful of one of the first requisites if war-a corps of the most skilful and best informed officers.
+Such glody must have been at all times most desirable, and the attack and affence of fortified places had not been much practised by England in her wars.
 Nevertheless there had been some sieges, and these must lways have been under their direction.
-It is certain that in the year 1759 the then establishment did not exceed sixty-one officers, who did only military rank as honorary for the attainment of quarters, and jet the Frencil, it is believed, had established its regular corps de géni much before this time, and even in the days of Vauban.
-It must ally be supposed that the Prussian example which governed our military polity at thus time had retarded the existence of the engineers as separate corps, for we have seen that Frederick was not sensible of their importance.
-They were now included in the Mutiny Act under the appellation of "Military Artificers;" and by some it was thought to be a matter of great constitutional importance to include civilians, as these engineers were regarded, under martial law.
+It is certain that in the yest 1759 here then establishment did not exceed sixty-one officers, who had only military rank as honorary for the attainment of quarters, and jet the French, it is believed, had established its regular corps de géné much before this time, and even in the days of Vauban.
+It must ally be supposed that the Prussian example which governed our military polity at this time had retarded the existence of the engineers are separate corps, for we have seen that Frederick was not sensible of their importance.
+They were now included in the Mutiny Act under the appellation of "Military Artificers;" and by some it was thought to be a matter of great constitutional importance to include civilians. as these engineers were regarded, under martial law.